platformsh/platformsh-docs/src/languages/java/spring.md

 ### Apache Solr

-[Solr](configuration/services/solr.md) is an open-source, enterprise search platform written in Java and is part of the Apache Lucene project.
-Its major features include full-text search, hit highlighting, faceted search, real-time indexing, dynamic clustering, database integration, NoSQL features, and costly document handling.
-You can use [Spring Data Solr](https://spring.io/projects/spring-data-solr) to do an easy integration to your App.

-With both Java Config Reader and Java dependencies defined, the next step is to determine the Apache Solr client programmatically:
+You can use [Spring Data Solr](https://spring.io/projects/spring-data-solr) to use [Solr](configuration/services/solr.md) with your application by first determining the MongoDB client programmatically.

 ```java
 import org.apache.solr.client.solrj.impl.HttpSolrClient;